-- Mow the lawn rarely and environmentally friendly (bee-friendly).
+- Mow the lawn rarely and insect-friendly (bee-friendly).

-The basis of life in the garden are the plants, because they stand at the beginning of many food chains.
+Plants are the basis of life in every garden because they stand at the beginning of most food chains.

-A lot of insects rely on very specific plants to be able to survive.
+A lot of insects rely on specific plants to survive.

-Therefore, it is important to have as many different native plants in the garden as possible.
+It is essential, therefore, to cultivate as many different native plants as possible.

-With their flowers and plant saps, herbs, trees and shrubs nourish all the insects, which become a food source for almost all larger animals.
+With their flowers and plant saps, herbs, trees, and shrubs nourish tiny animals, which become the food source for almost all larger animals.

-That is why it is so important to let the plants bloom and to offer the widest possible range of flowering plants throughout the whole year.
+That is why it is crucial to let plants bloom and to offer the broadest possible range of flowering plants throughout the year.

-A tidy garden is a disadvantage for many animals, as they find little food in it and also lack places to live and hide.
+A tidy garden is unfortunate for most animals, as they will find little food in it and lack places to live and hide.

-Therefore, it is a great help to leave some places in the garden to themselves and to allow a certain amount of disarray.
+It is therefore a great help to leave some areas in the garden to themselves and to allow a certain amount of disarray.

-These places do not have to be big.
-Even a small pile of branches or a cairn makes many animals happy.
+These places do not have to be huge.
+Even a small pile of branches or little cairns will make many animals happy.

 It is important to leave these spots as undisturbed as possible, then their residents will feel most comfortable.

-Almost all animals rely on an accessible water source to survive.
+Almost all animals rely on an accessible source of water to survive.

-Therefore, garden ponds are always a great help to increase the biodiversity even further.
+Garden ponds are therefore always a great help to increase biodiversity even further.

-Not only does a pond provide a space for special animals, also many plants need this habitat.
+Not only does a pond provide space for unique animals, but many plants also need this habitat.